Pim Fortuyn on 4 May 2002, two days before his assassination

 Under the Bridge

-In 1993, I moved to Groningen and rented a small apartment at Kraaienest in Lewenborg, a multicultural neighbourhood on the outskirts of town.
-The quarter featured a few large apartment blocks mixed with family homes.
-When I told others that I lived there, some of them felt sorry for me.
-The area had a questionable reputation, but that was grossly exaggerated, mainly by those who didn’t live there.
+The Lewenborg quarter featured apartment blocks mixed with family homes.
+When telling my colleagues at work that I lived there, they felt sorry for me.
+‘You live in Lewenborg.
+Oh… poor thing.’
+It was not particularly upscale, indeed.
+Lewenborg had a questionable reputation, but that was grossly exaggerated.
+Those who didn’t live there didn’t know what life was like there.
 I had lived there for four years and never felt unsafe.
-But if you look for ‘Kraaienest Groningen’ in a search engine, you will find that someone died there in 2014 as a result of a ‘violent incident.’
+Yet, if you look for ‘Kraaienest Groningen’ in a search engine, you may find that someone died there in 2014 as a result of a violent incident of a rather particular nature.
+There was drug dealing going on in the area, or so I had heard.
+I often wandered around, but never noticed it, probably because I didn’t know where to go.
+Likely, it was inside a home, and not on the street.

 A group of about thirty black males with dreadlocks often hung out near the shopping mall, in what the Dutch call a coffee shop, but which was, despite the name, a place to buy and smoke cannabis.
 At first glance, they seemed intimidating because there were so many, but as far as I could see, they did nothing more than hang around and smoke weed.
+I suspect their hanging around contributed to the neighbourhood’s bad reputation because there wasn’t much else going on.
 If you passed by, they were friendly.
-‘Live and let live,’ was the Dutch stance on cannabis, which was officially banned, but no enforcement of that ban was the official policy of ‘tolerance’ concerning the less harmful soft drugs.
+‘Live and let live,’ was the Dutch stance on cannabis, which was officially banned, but no enforcement of that ban was the official policy of ‘tolerance’ concerning soft drugs.
+For those who think that hard drugs might be for sale there, too.
+I have never seen anything suggesting it or overheard anyone saying it.
+And I didn’t go inside to check out.

-As a teenager, I had imagined there would one day be a giant Rasta party in Nijverdal, likely because the river passing through Nijverdal is named Regge, which sounds like reggae.
+As a teenager, I had imagined there would one day be a giant Rastafari party in Nijverdal, likely because the river passing through Nijverdal is named Regge, which sounds like reggae.
 The party would be on the banks of the river, and the Rastafari from all over the world would come to Nijverdal.
 In hindsight, this is a coincidence worth noting.
-Rasta(fari) is an Abrahamic messianic religion like Judaism, Christianity and Islam.
+Rastafari is an Abrahamic messianic religion like Judaism, Christianity and Islam.
+Rastafarians see Haile Selassie I, the former Emperor of Ethiopia, as a reincarnation of Jesus.
+Significant dates in the Rastafarian religion are 11 September (9/11 American notation), the Ethiopian New Year, and 2 November (11/2 American notation), which correspond to emergency services numbers in the United States and the European Union.
+And there, they were hanging around in droves, near my home.

-I had a job and, more importantly, a place of my own, so I wasn’t very particular about the place where I lived.
 Life had turned for the better.
-It was not marvellous, but then again, not as bad as it had been for a long time.
+I had a job and, more importantly, a place of my own.
+It was not marvellous, but not as bad as it had been.
 And if your life turns from miserable to not-so-great, you can be content.
-I went out often alone, secretly hoping for the love that might come while dancing all night to rock music,
+Your well-being greatly depends on things exceeding expectations, making me appreciate Garfield’s ‘If you don’t succeed, lower your standards’ quote.
+I went out often alone, hoping for the love that might come while dancing all night to rock music.
+Yet, the past still cast a dark shadow over the present,

 Sometimes I feel